 Dining inside the restaurant’s greenhouses makes you feel close to nature.
 So, if you’re looking for a restaurant in Amsterdam that serves delicious farm-to-table dishes, then De Kas is worth trying!

-To stay near De Kas, book the chic Hotel V Fizeaustraat complete with a sun terrace, city views, and bicycle rentals.
+To stay near De Kas, book the chic Hotel V Fizeaustraat, which features a sun terrace, city views, and bicycle rentals.

-If staying onsite stretches your travel budget, consider reserving a room at the Hotel V Nesplein or earning Radisson Rewards at the Radisson Blu Hotel, Amsterdam City Center.
+If staying onsite stretches your travel budget, consider reserving a room at the sustainability-conscious Hotel V Nesplein.

-Inside, more than 100 teapots hang from the ceiling, while portraits of the Dutch royal family and old paintings of the city plaster the walls.
+You must climb a steep staircase to reach the quirky dining room, where over 100 teapots hang from the ceiling and portraits of the Dutch royal family and old paintings of the city plaster the walls.

 The pancakes can be served with savory or sweet toppings.
 If you have a sweet tooth, try the Bali pancake.
 Influenced by Indonesia, it is topped with bananas, coconut, and cream.

-Don’t judge the area by its size because the Pannenkoekenhuis Upstairs pancakes are one of a kind!
+Don’t judge this restaurant by its size because the Pannenkoekenhuis Upstairs pancakes are one of a kind!

-About a 7-minute walk from Pannenkoekenhuis Upstairs is the Ambassade Hotel, a highly-rated four-star hotel with an onsite French restaurant and library bar in a row of canal houses.
+About a 7-minute walk from Pannenkoekenhuis Upstairs is the Ambassade Hotel, a historic hotel with an onsite spa, a French restaurant, and a library bar in a row of canal houses.

 Best Japanese Restaurant in Amsterdam: Yamazato